Skip to main content

 • If you are part of a team, you can invite your team members to the workspace before you can begin.

-During the onboarding process, the invited users will be assigned a Viewer role by default.
+During the onboarding process, the invited users will be assigned a Member role by default.
 You can adjust the permissions of invited users for your project in the workspace or project settings page based on your specific.

 The Dashboard